 Prioritize food access and security through encouraging the balanced and equitable distribution of food retail outlets across mixeduse developments, encouraging a mix of sizes and types of commercial outlets to accommodate a range of food access and affordability options, encouraging food production on private lands, and enabling more community gardens on public lands.
-A future city-wide Food Systems Strategy will provide more direction on ensuring food security and sustainability.
+The city-wide Food System Strategy provides more detailed direction on ensuring food security and sustainability.